shomilj/personal-website/_posts/articles/algorithmic-emotion/2020-02-27-algorithmic-emotion.md

 description: See title.
 ---

 *The following is a journal article that I wrote for UGBA 107: The Social, Political, and Ethical Environment of Business.
-Opinions expressed below are entirely my own and may have changed since the time this article was written.*
+The opinions below were written in an academic context and may or may not reflect my actual opinions on the subject matter.*

 The incredible rise in computing power coupled with the explosion of personal computing have resulted in a society in which corporations and governments alike compete to buy, barter, and collect data – data that’s then run through models to make predictions about actions and events in the future.
 Although supporters of a data-driven criminal justice system assert that using algorithms reduce human bias, an analysis of the probabilistic structures behind these models combined with a comparison to other applications of the technology suggest that the removal of emotion in the decision making process of these often emotionally-driven cases results in fallacious conclusions.